hshutan/45x7-flipdot-controller/README.md

 # How To

-You will need the following items to assemble your
+You will need the following items to assemble a flip dot sign using my PCB

-1. This PCB from [Osh Park](https://oshpark.com/shared_projects/JROcn5LK) or another fab.
+1. The Eagle PCB in this github project, which can be ordered from [Osh Park](https://oshpark.com/shared_projects/JROcn5LK) or another fab.
-2. [The Arduino example clock program](https://github.com/hshutan/FlipDotDisplay_Clock1_SWv1) which contains my Matrix CoProcessor library, a library specifically built to drive this PCB.
+2. [The Arduino example clock program](https://github.com/hshutan/FlipDotDisplay_Clock1_SWv1) which contains my "Matrix_CoProcessor" library, a library specifically built to drive this PCB.
-3. The surface mount silicon parts (see the Digi-Key BOM file in this project) as well as two through hole capacitors of your choosing.
+3. Surface mount silicon parts (see the Digi-Key BOM file, also in this github project) as well as two through hole capacitors of your choosing.
 I am using 470 microfarads for the flip voltage, and 100 microfarads for the logic voltage.
 4. A Luminator MAX3000 Side Sign.
-I purchased mine from [Rollsign Gallery](http://rollsigngallery.com/)
+I purchased mine from [Rollsign Gallery](http://rollsigngallery.com/).
+A single side-sign will have two 45x7 display panels inside.
-5. A microcontroller/Arduino, and various power supply components
+5. A microcontroller or Arduino, and various power supply components to provide the different needed voltages.

 # Notes